Geo5patial/CEG2722/slides.md

 #### <font color="#84FC9B">Example 10</font>

-* Which day of the site "MORP" GPS data files has the wrong antenna?
+* Which day of the site "MORP" GPS data files has the wrong receiver model?

 ```bash
 cd ~/ceg2722/examples/ex3